by Andrea M. Darcy

-Unconditional positive regard, sometimes referred to as “UPR”, is a term attributed to Carl Rogers, the creator of person-centred counselling and one of the founders of humanistic therapy.
+Unconditional positive regard, or “UPR”, is a concept made popular by Carl Rogers.
+The creator of person-centred counselling, Rogers was also one of the founders of humanistic therapy.

-At the heart of the concept is the belief that every person has the personal resources within to help themselves, if they are only offered the environment of acceptance to foster their own recognition of this.
+At the heart of this concept is the belief that every person has the personal resources within to help themselves.
+They simply need to be offered an environment of acceptance that can foster their own recognition of this.

 It can help to think of a parent/child relationship to understand UPR.

-If you were lucky enough to have had a healthy childhood and good parenting, your parent or guardian loved and accepted you regardless of how you behaved or what you did.
+If you had a good parent they would have shown you unconditional positive regard.
+You would have been accepted regardless of how you behaved, or what you did or thought.
 If you made mistakes, or had a temper tantrum, it was okay.
-When you were a teenager with wildly different opinions to your parent, that was entirely acceptable.
-You were trying out new things and discovering who you are, and you were offered unconditional positive regard.
+When you were a teenager with wildly different opinions to your parent, that was entirely acceptable, too.

-If your childhood did not contain unconditional positive regard, you were shown disapproval if you did something that did not match what your parent wanted or if you disagreed with their idea of what was correct.
-You were only accepted if you fit into their wants and needs.
-Perhaps you were taught that some of your emotions were ‘bad’ and that you must learn to hide them and be more pleasing.
-You were shown conditional positive regard.
+If your childhood did not contain unconditional positive regard, it would mean you were shown disapproval if you did something that did not match what your parent wanted.
+For example, if you disagreed with their idea of what was correct you would have been told you were ‘wrong’ and ‘had a lot to learn’.

 In this way unconditional positive regard is a psychological approach over the biological impetus ‘unconditional love’ could be seen as.

-So while many parents offer their children unconditional love because it feels a natural drive within them, few offer their child unconditional positive regard, which requires mental effort and commitment.
+So yes, many parents offer their children unconditional love, because it feels a natural drive within them.
+But this does not instantly imply they also offer their child unconditional positive regard, which requires mental effort and commitment.

-According to Carl Rogers, UPR is about creating an environment for clients that most allows for their healthy development (combined with other key mindsets he felt a therapist should offer, some of which you can read about in our article on the Elements of Good Listening).
+According to Carl Rogers, UPR is about creating an environment for clients that most allows for their healthy development.
+(This was of course combined with other key mindsets he felt a therapist should offer, some of which you can read about in our article on ‘the Elements of Good Listening’).

 An environment of unconditional positive regard benefits the client in the following ways: